The Island of Madeira is a popular stopping point for cruise ships, but where does the naturalist go to make the most of a day ashore?

 In the valley below is the Ribeira da Ametade, and it is possible to walk along the track at the bottom from a point some 7km north of Ribeiro Frio.
-There is no direct way down from the viewpoint.
+There is no direct way down from the viewpoint – you have to go in from the northern end.
 This whole valley is a protected area within the Madeira Natural Park.

 Trocaz pigeons keep their distance, but can be seen with luck and patience.
 We saw as many from the restaurant as we did from the Balcões.
 They are found only in the laurel forest, and numbers are low.